 Final thoughts about teething puppies

-If you ask any dog owner what they would like to change about their pups, the answer will undoubtedly be teething nibbles.
+If you ask any dog owner what they want to change about their pups, the answer will undoubtedly be teething nibbles.

-Though it’s a natural part of life, and we’ve learned to accept it, it’s still essential to ensure that you teach proper teething habits, as this could continue well into adulthood.
+Though it’s a natural part of life, and we’ve learned to accept it, teaching proper teething habits is still essential, as this could continue well into adulthood.

 - Train a teething puppy to chew the right things — namely, their chew toys.